Things You'll Need

 Tie the ends of the sheets together between the ghosts to create the illusion that they are holding hands in a circle.

-- Once you have placed your ghosts in the ground, round the bottom of the sheets with scissors to create a more uniform, ghostly appearance.
+Once you have placed your DIY ghosts holding hands decoration in the ground, round the bottom of the sheets with scissors to create a more uniform, ghostly appearance.